A Washington lawmaker shared conspiracy theories. She threatened a reporter who wrote about it.

 “A lot of people don’t trust the general media, even local media,” Walters said.
 “If they see elected officials bashing media and promoting some of these other sites as a good alternative, that is something that can put people on a dangerous path.”

-Walter was also working on a piece about Rob Chase, a former Spokane County treasurer running for state legislature, who told Walters that he is intrigued by QAnon.
+Walters was also working on a piece about Rob Chase, a former Spokane County treasurer running for state legislature, who told Walters that he is intrigued by QAnon.
 Chase was endorsed by state Rep. Matt Shea (R), a far-right figure who made national headlines last December after a report alleged that he intimidated and threatened political opponents and helped plan an armed occupation of a national park in Oregon in 2016.
 Shea is leaving his seat in the state legislature in November and recruited Chase to run.

 A GOP state legislator helped plan an armed occupation in Oregon, investigators say, calling it ‘domestic terrorism’

-After the article was published on Aug.
+After the story was published on Aug.
 27, Graham called Walters enraged.
 She left a voice mail, which Walters only heard after his brief call with the representative.

 “Daniel, you lying piece of s---,” she said.
 “You’ve done it.
 You have started it.
 Don’t you ever call me again.
 Do you understand?
 Don’t you ever — and you tell your buddies not to call me either.
 It’s on.
 If you think for one minute you’re going to pull this crap and you’re going to walk away from it, you’re nuts.”